fcn06/swarm/README.md

 ```
 While any OpenAI compatible API can be used, Groq is a personal preference due to its speed.

-It is recommended to have an `mcp_server` running to allow the agents to interact with external services or information sources.
+It is recommended to have an `mcp_server` running to allow the agents to interact with external services or information sources. \
 The `mcp_server` project is typically a separate but complementary component.

 ## Running Components

 You can execute various components of the swarm using `cargo run`:

-*   **A2A Agent Server:**
+*   **A2A Agent Server:** ( You can create multiple agents , each one linked to a different config file)
 ```
 bash
-    cargo run --bin simple_agent_server
+    cargo run --bin simple_agent_server -- --config-file "configuration/agent_a2a_config.toml"

 ```
 *   **Planner:**